Gigaspaces/xap-docs/site/content/xap110adm/memoryxtend-rocksdb-ssd.markdown

 - MemoryXtend currently supports Linux only.
 - RocksDB MemoryXtend supports JDK 1.7 and above.
 - Make sure your user has read/write permissions to mounted flash devices.
-- Make sure your user has read/write permissions to /tmp.

 For best performance results the number of mounted flash devices/partitions should be aligned with the space instances number that you want to deploy on a machine.
 For creating partitions you can use fdisk like explained [here](http://www.howtogeek.com/106873/how-to-use-fdisk-to-manage-partitions-on-linux/).